Kentucky historian Stuart W. Sanders ’95 to speak at Founders Day

 He has written three books about Kentucky during the Civil War, including Perryville Under Fire: The Aftermath of Kentucky’s Largest Civil War Battle and The Battle of Mill Springs, Kentucky, and has contributed to books about the Civil War published by the University Press of Kentucky and the University of Tennessee Press.
 Sanders has also written for Civil War Times Illustrated, America’s Civil War, MHQ: The Quarterly Journal of Military History, Hallowed Ground, Blue and Gray, Kentucky Humanities, The Journal of America’s Military Past, Kentucky Ancestors, The Register of the Kentucky Historical Society, Encyclopedia Virginia, and several other publications.

-The Founders Day convocation is free and open to the public.
+The Founders Day convocation is free and open to the public and will begin at 11 a.m.
 All are welcome.

 by Diane Johnson